RogerRogerHQ/n8n-nodes-rogerroger/README.md

 ## Usage

-1. Create a new person, organization, or task on RogerRoger.
+1. **Generate an API Key**: Visit the [RogerRoger API Admin](https://app.rogerroger.io/admin/api) to create your API key.

-2. Create a new workflow in n8n.
+2. **Set Up Credentials in n8n**:
-3. Add the RogerRoger node to your workflow.
+   - Navigate to the RogerRoger node in your n8n workflow.
-4. Enter your API key and select the resource and operation you want to perform.
+   - Create a new credential and enter the API key you generated.

+3. **Select a Resource**:
+   - Choose one of the available resources you want to interact with: Person, Organization, or Task.

+4. **Choose an Operation**:
+   - Select the operation you wish to perform (e.g., Get, Create, Update, Delete).
+   - Provide the necessary data for the selected operation.

-5. Execute the node.
+5. **Execute the Node**:
+   - Run the node to perform the selected operations on the RogerRoger platform.

 ## Resources